 Children will receive weekly homework in the infant unit.
-This will include 5 spellings and a maths challenge (either paper based or using My Maths online).
+This will include up to 10 spellings to practise at home.
+These words will be linked to phonics learning and/or spellings covered during the English lessons.
 Year 1 children may also receive additional phonics activities and Year 2 children may receive additional comprehension/ written activities.
-There is also an expectation that children should be reading every night.
+There is also an expectation that children should be reading for 5 minutes every night.
 More details of reading expectations will be provided further in this policy.
-It is anticipated that homework for year 1 and 2 children will take around one hour a week.
+It is anticipated that homework for year 1 and 2 children will take around 30 minutes a week.

-TRANSITION UNIT (Enchanted Elms, Marvellous Maples & Dazzling Elders)
+LOWER JUNIOR UNIT (Enchanted Elms, Marvellous Maples)

-Children will receive a half termly challenge grid for English, Maths and Topic and this will contain a range of different activities.
-Children will be expected to choose a task from each area and these should be completed before the end of the half term (date specified by the class teacher).
-In addition to this, every two weeks children will be provided with My Maths homework and 10 spellings which they should learn ready for regular spelling quizzes.
-There is also an expectation that children should be reading every night.
+Each week the children will be provided with maths homework via Times Tables Rockstars and spellings via Spelling Shed which they should learn ready for regular spelling quizzes.
+Paper copies can be requested if you do not have access to the internet.

+There is also an expectation that children should be reading for 10 minutes every night.
 More details of reading expectations will be provided further in this policy.
-It is anticipated that homework in years 3 and 4 will take around one and a half hours per week.
+It is anticipated that homework in years 3 and 4 will take around 45 minutes per week.

-UPPER UNIT (Wonderful Willows and Mighty Oaks)
+UPPER UNIT (Dazzling Elders, Wonderful Willows and Mighty Oaks)

-Children will receive a half termly challenge grid for English, Maths and Topic and this will contain a range of different activities.
-Children will be expected to choose a task from each area and these should be completed before the end of the half term (date specified by the class teacher).
-In addition to this, every two weeks children will be provided with My Maths homework and 10 spellings which they should learn ready for regular spelling quizzes.
-There is also an expectation that children should be reading every night.
+Each week the children will be provided with maths homework via Time Tables Rockstars and spellings via Spelling Shed which they should learn ready for regular spelling quizzes.
+Paper copies can be requested if you do not have access to the internet.

+There is also an expectation that children should be reading for 15 minutes every night.
 More details of reading expectations will be provided further in this policy.
-It is anticipated that homework in years 5 and 6 will take around 2 hours per week.
-Children in Year 6 may receive additional homework during spring term in preparation for their SATs.
+It is anticipated that homework in years 5 and 6 will take around 1 hour per week.
+Children in Year 6 may receive additional homework during the spring term in preparation for their SATs.